algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 ## Requirements

 - The explorer should support a wide variety of Linux distributions, macOS (both Apple Silicon and Intel architectures), and Windows.
-- To facilitate Algokit projects, the explorer should have access to local machine resouces:
+- To facilitate AlgoKit projects, the explorer should have access to local machine resouces:
   - File system.
   - Launch child processes.
   - Launch commands from shell.